 The Costs to Start a Pet Sitting or Dog Walking Business

 Starting a new pet sitting or dog walking business is an incredibly exciting time!
-You've decided to turn your love of pet care into a career, but it can be easy to get lost in the dream of being your own boss, growing your company and having the financial freedom you always wanted.
-While that's all possible --- it's important to take it one step at a time.
-And one of the very first steps you should take when starting your pet sitting or dog walking business is figuring out how much it will cost.
-While this can vary greatly from state to state and even from city to city --- we've put together a "ruff" guide of the average costs
+You've decided to turn your love of pet care into a career, but it can be easy to get lost in the dream of being your own boss, growing your company, and having the financial freedom you've always wanted.
+While that's all possible — it's important to take it one step at a time.
+And one of the very first steps you should consider when starting your pet sitting or dog walking business is figuring out how much it will cost.
+While this can vary significantly from state to state and even from city to city—we've put together a "ruff" guide of the average costs.

 One of the first steps to becoming a business is choosing your legal structure.
-Two of the most common structures is a DBA (operating as a sole proprietor or a partnership) or an LLC.
+Two of the most common structures are a DBA (operating as a sole proprietor or a partnership) or an LLC.
 The costs can vary based on the structure you choose and the state you live in.
-Legalzoom provides lots of helpful information about both types and can also help you setup your legal structure too.
+Legalzoom provides lots of helpful information about both types and can also help you set up your legal structure too.
 Do some research to decide which is best for you.
 An LLC will cost more, but it offers more protection.

 It's a great idea to have a separate bank account for your business.
-NerdWalletcan help you find some truly free checking accounts.
+NerdWallet can help you find some truly free checking accounts.
 Having a different bank account for your business will make tracking expenses and taxes much more manageable.
 Here is some information about opening a business bank account from the Small Business Administration.

-This varies based on the state you live in and you may not be required to obtain a business license at all.
-The Small Business Administration can help you understand what licenses are required in your area.
+This varies based on the state you live in, and you may not be required to obtain a business license at all.
+The Small Business Administration can help you understand what licenses are needed in your area.
 To apply for a business license, you will need an Employer Identification Number (EIN).
 It is free to register for an EIN, just go to this IRS Website and follow the instructions.

 While totally optional, the National Association of Professional Pet Sitters (NAPPS) and Pet Sitters International (PSI) can be great resources for a new pet sitter.
-NAPPS offers a 10-day sneak peak and costs $135 for a year membership.
-PSI membership is $140 a year with a $10 application fee for your first year only.
+NAPPS offers a 10-day sneak peek and costs $149 for a year membership.
+PSI membership is $145 a year, with a $10 application fee for your first year only.

 Pet Sitting Insurance is essential for a new business.
 It not only protects you but also can protect your clients.
 A lot of clients will ask if you have insurance as well.
 Check out our Definitive Guide To Pet Sitting Insurance for a full breakdown on what Pet Sitting Insurance includes and a link to some providers.

 Building a website is essential for your pet sitting or dog walking business.
-Client's look for pet sitting services online and they expect to be able to review your website before deciding on your services.
-If you are more tech-savvy --- you can acquire your domain name (about $10) and create a free pet sitting website using Wordpress and only pay for your hosting (around $5/month).
-If you need a little more help --- there are lots of great tools like Wix and Squarespace that will cost you anywhere from $5 to $50/month.
+Clients look for pet sitting services online, and they expect to be able to review your website before deciding on your services.
+If you are more tech-savvy—you can acquire your domain name (about $10) and create a free pet sitting website using Wordpress and only pay for your hosting (around $5/month).
+If you need a little more help—there are lots of great tools like Wix and Squarespace that will cost you anywhere from $5 to $50/month.
 They cost a little more, but they very user-friendly, providing drag and drop website builders.

-Attending a Pet First Aid Class is a great idea for a new pet care business owner.
-Not only will you learn lots of valuable lessons but your new clients will really appreciate the fact that you are Pet First Aid and CPR Certified.
-Pet Tech is a great resource and you can also find a class near you too.
-If you'd like to take an online course --- check out PetProHero too!
+Attending a Pet First Aid Class is an excellent idea for a new pet care business owner.
+Not only will you learn lots of valuable lessons, but your new clients will really appreciate the fact that you are Pet First Aid and CPR Certified.
+Pet Tech is a great resource, and you can also find a class near you too.
+If you'd like to take an online course — check out PetProHero too!
 For more info on pet first aid, take a look at our blog post, Pet First Aid for Dog Walkers and Pet Sitters.

 Next up is supplies.
-It's always a smart idea to have poop bags, a spare leash and maybe a couple treats too.
-You can usually pick up all of these supplies from your local pet store.
+It's always a smart idea to have poop bags, a spare leash, a collapsible water bowl, and maybe a couple of dog treats.
+You can pick up all of these supplies from your local pet store.
 You don't need to go crazy with supplies when you are just starting out.
 Once you spend some time in the field, you will quickly find out what additional supplies you need!

-While you may not need pet sitting software just as you start your business --- starting with a great system early can most certainly help.
-Not only does it impress your clients, but it makes managing your growing business much easier as well.
-Plus --- it's always better to start with software than to try and switch after your business is already big!
-Check out Time To Pet on a 14 day free trial to see how it can help your business.
+While you may not need pet sitting software just as you are starting your business— getting up and running with a great system early can most certainly help.
+Not only does it impress your clients, but it makes managing your growing business much easier.
+Plus, it's always better to start with software than to try and switch after your business is already big!
+Check out Time To Pet on a 14-day free trial to see how it can help your business.

-Starting a pet sitting or dog walking company most certainly has the ability to give you the financial freedom you are dreaming of.
+Starting a pet sitting or dog walking company most certainly can give you the lifestyle and financial freedom you are dreaming of.
 Most new business owners can start their company with less than $500.
 No wonder so many people are starting pet care companies!
+Good luck!